open5gs/open5gs/docs/_docs/troubleshoot/02-now-in-github-issues.md

 $ sudo iptables -t nat -A POSTROUTING -s 10.45.0.0/16 ! -o ogstun -j MASQUERADE
 ```

-#### How to use a different APN for each SMF
+#### How to use a different DNN/APN for each SMF

 By default, MME selects the SMF as the first SMF node.
-To use a different APN for each SMF, specify gtpc.apn as the APN name.
+To use a different DNN/APN for each SMF, specify gtpc.dnn as the DNN/APN name.
 If the HSS uses WebUI to set the SMF IP for each UE, you can use a specific SMF node for each UE.

 See the following example.